NihalPadwal/Amazon-Clone-Using-React-JS/README.md

 Hello Developer

-This is a clone of AMAZON Website, made using REACT JS and FIREBASE.
-This project includes LOGIN/REGISTER feature.
-UI just like amazon website.
-Cart Page and
+This is a clone of the AMAZON Website, made using REACT JS and FIREBASE.
+This project includes the Sign in / Sign Up feature.
+UI is just like the amazon website.
+This also includes a Cart Page as well as a Checkout page.
+Every element in this project is Responsive.

 Thank you!